Academic Excellence, Whole-Student Development, International Mindset.

 When the federal government established the Royal Commission on Bilingualism and Biculturalism in 1963, Canada embarked on a new awareness of the need for bilingualism.
 This resulted in two important events in September of 1969 – the passing of the Official Languages Act, and the founding of the Calgary French School.

-At this time, a group of mothers of school-age children was working together to respond to some of the Commission’s findings in their own practical way locally in Calgary.
-They sought to establish an educational institution that could teach young, Anglophone children in an all-French environment, called French immersion.
-Although such schools are prevalent today, at that time, they were almost unheard of.
+While French immersion schools almost unheard of at that time, a group of mothers in Calgary came together to respond to some of the Commission’s findings in their own practical way.
+Their solution was to establish a school that could teach young, Anglophone children in an all-French environment.

-These forward-thinking women created curriculum and directed the school and its programs during a time when educational and neurological research was only beginning to show the benefits of early second-language development.
-Coupling a well rounded student development approach and a strong academic foundation, Calgary French School sought to be a truly immersive environment.
+With select available resources on bilingual education, the founding mothers of CFIS created the first curriculum and school programs.
+Their early efforts created a foundation for learning as the importance of bilingualism and second language acquisition was still developing.
+They were pioneers a time when educational and neurological research was only beginning to show the benefits of early second-language development.
+Coupling a well-rounded student development approach and a strong academic foundation, programming at The Calgary French School was established as a truly immersive environment.